Goliath frog: Conservation

 The primary threat to the goliath frog is hunting, as it is considered a food source in its native range.
 The IUCN has highlighted the need for conservation measures, in cooperation with local communities, to ensure hunting occurs at sustainable levels.
 To a lesser extent, they are also threatened by habitat loss and degradation.
 They have been extensively exported to zoos and the pet trade, but have proven shy and nervous in captivity.
 Although captives may live longer than their wild counterparts, the species has not been bred in captivity.
 Due to their classification as an endangered species, the Equatorial Guinean government has declared that no more than 300 goliath frogs may be exported per year for the pet trade, but few now seem to be exported from this country.

 Diet

 It was determined in a study that the goliath frog consumes a wide variety of food, suggesting that the frog is omnivorous with a carnivorous preference.
 Their prey are terrestrial, aquatic, and semi-aquatic, indicating that they hunt both on land and in water.
 Food preferences were different among the different weight groups of frogs, possibly correlating to different stages of development.
 Frogs weighing less than 400 g consumed annelids, arachnids, myriapods, insects, crustaceans, gastropods, and reptiles.
 Frogs weighing more than 1000 g consumed arachnids, myriapods, insects, crustaceans, and gastropods with a significantly higher occurrence of myriapods.
 Annelids and reptiles were present only in the diet of lower weight frogs, emphasizing a more diversified diet for younger goliath frogs.
-Fully developed frogs are also believed to prey on fish, small mammals, and smaller frogs.